covalenthq/ipfs-pinner/README.md

 ## Usage as a server

-ipfs-pinner can be run as a server and allows two functionalities currently - `/get` and `/upload`
+1. Set the environment variable `WEB3_JWT`

-to start a server which listens for request on a particular port, run:
+2. to start a server which listens for request on 3000 port, run:
 ```bash
 make clean server-dbg run
 ```

+ipfs-pinner can be run as a server and allows two functionalities currently - `/get` and `/upload`

 ### upload a file
 - submit a request to upload a file (using multipart/form-data):